Mandatory Celibacy Creates And Saves Roman Supremacy

 "But if I would show the good that came of it I must talk about things other than the good."
 Dante Alighieri, Divine Commedia, Canto 1, v.9

 Colossians2,20c-23 describes it as "of no use at all in combating sensuality."

 In today's English, that is to say, it is ridiculous.

 The answer to this question becomes clear with even the briefest historical perspective.

 In 1022 AD Pope Benedict VIII banned priests from taking wives.
 No matter that Jesus picked some married men as his twelve apostles.
 No matter that his counsel on the matter emphasized that singleness was voluntary, Matthew19,11-12.

 No matter the above-cited scriptures from the apostle Paul (who assuredly got to Rome) which unmistakeably prohibit this.

-Yes there there was a strong monastic strain in the 4th and fifth centuries, especially in Africa.
+Yes, there was a strong monastic strain in the 4th and fifth centuries, especially in Africa.
 This was still in a sense voluntary, because a man had a choice between the monastery and serving as a married pastor in a local diocese.
-But by the 11th century when the Vatican based European church had lost it's influence over the Eastern church, and the African church had been weakened by Islam since the 7th and 8th centuries, the Vatican church realized that mandatory celibacy was crucial in claiming and saving Roman supremacy, built on the the political supremacy of Rome.
+But by the 11th century when the Vatican based European church had lost its influence over the Eastern church, and the African church had been weakened by Islam since the 7th and 8th centuries, the Vatican church realized that mandatory celibacy was crucial in claiming and saving Roman supremacy, built on the political supremacy of Rome.